HalleluBERT: Let Every Token That Has Meaning Bear Its Weight: Related Work

 \section{Related Work}

-The introduction of transformer-based models such as BERT~\citep{devlin_bert_2019} and RoBERTa~\citep{liu_roberta_2019} has reshaped NLP, providing contextualized word representations that generalize across tasks.
-Multilingual encoders such as mBERT, the recent mmBERT~\citep{marone2025mmbertmodernmultilingualencoder}, and XLM-RoBERTa~\citep{chan_xlm-roberta_2020} included Hebrew in their training, but their performance on core tasks has remained limited compared to language-specific encoders.
-This motivated the development of Hebrew-specific models.
+Hebrew NLP has seen a steady progression of transformer encoders, from initial Hebrew-specific BERT models to larger-scale pre-training and RoBERTa-style setups.

-HeBERT~\citep{Chriqui_2022} was the first transformer-based language model tailored for modern Hebrew.
-Trained on Hebrew Wikipedia and OSCAR~\cite{2022arXiv220106642A}, HeBERT demonstrated improvements over mBERT on supervised tasks such as NER, POS tagging, and sentiment analysis, and formed the basis for HebEMO, a tool for polarity and emotion recognition.
-However, HeBERT was limited by the modest size of its training data and vocabulary, constraining its ability to fully capture Hebrew’s morphological richness.
+HeBERT~\citep{Chriqui_2022} was the first transformer-based language model tailored for Modern Hebrew.
+Trained on Hebrew Wikipedia and OSCAR~\cite{2022arXiv220106642A}, HeBERT improved over multilingual baselines on supervised tasks such as NER, PoS tagging, and sentiment analysis, and formed the basis for HebEMO, a tool for polarity and emotion recognition.
+However, its training corpus and vocabulary size were comparatively modest, limiting coverage of Hebrew’s morphology and domain diversity.

-AlephBERT~\citep{seker2021alephbertahebrewlargepretrained} addressed these shortcomings by pretraining on a larger and more diverse corpus (17.9 GB), combining OSCAR, Wikipedia, and Twitter data.
-With a vocabulary of 52k tokens, AlephBERT established new state-of-the-art results on the Hebrew NLP pipeline.
+AlephBERT~\citep{seker2021alephbertahebrewlargepretrained} scaled pre-training to a larger and more diverse corpus (17.9~GB) by combining OSCAR, Wikipedia, and Twitter data.
+With a 52k vocabulary, AlephBERT established strong results on the Hebrew NLP pipeline and became a widely used baseline.

-More recently, HeRo~\citep{shalumov2023herorobertalongformerhebrew} introduced the RoBERTa architecture to Hebrew for the first time.
-Trained on HeDC4, a 47.5 GB deduplicated and cleaned corpus constructed from OSCAR22 and mC4, HeRo achieved state-of-the-art results on sentiment analysis, NER, and question answering benchmarks.
-The same work also presented LongHeRo, a Hebrew Longformer initialized from an intermediate HeRo checkpoint and trained for only two additional epochs on a single GPU.
-While LongHeRo demonstrated the feasibility of long-context modeling, the HeRo models remained shallowly trained.
+AlephBERT-Gimmel~\citep{gueta2022large} explores vocabulary scaling for Hebrew by increasing the WordPiece inventory to 128k items and additionally provides a smaller-capacity variant with fewer layers.
+Their analysis links larger vocabularies to fewer subword splits and reports gains across several Hebrew benchmarks; in our study, we consider only the base model.

-These works illustrate steady progress in Hebrew NLP: from the first Hebrew-specific BERT encoder (HeBERT), to larger-scale training capturing morphological structure (AlephBERT), and finally to RoBERTa-style pretraining and long-context adaptation (HeRo, LongHeRo).
-Multilingual baselines such as mmBERT and XLM-RoBERTa remain relevant for comparison, but their performance lags behind that of specialized Hebrew encoders.
-HalleluBERT directly addresses the remaining gap by providing the first Hebrew RoBERTa models trained from scratch at scale, in both base and large variants.
+HeRo~\citep{shalumov2023herorobertalongformerhebrew} introduced RoBERTa-style pre-training for Hebrew and released the HeDC4 corpus (47.5~GB), a deduplicated and cleaned dataset derived from OSCAR22 and mC4.
+Building on this resource, they trained HeRo and proposed LongHeRo, a Hebrew Longformer initialized from an intermediate HeRo checkpoint and continued for two additional epochs.
+The paper does not fully specify key training details such as the effective batch size or the total number of update steps, which can complicate direct comparisons across training budgets.